 David Moyes was by no means lớn blame for the problems he inherited in the 2017/18 season, but lớn return to the Scot is an astonishing climb down from the supposedly ambitious appointment of Manuel Pellegrini.
 In the summer of 2018, Moyes was not considered good enough to lead West mê say forward.
 What has changed?
-You can prefer to the soccer betting tips page!
+You can prefer to the page!

 Pellegrini was still popular in the dressing room but had overseen 10 defeats in the last 14 matches to plunge West ham into a relegation battle.
 However, the club are only six points off 10th, such is the compression of the Premier League's middle class these days; like Sam Allardyce's fateful spell at Everton, West say mê are guilty of panicking too soon.

 Moyes won 33 points in 27 league games last time round.
 Pellegrini won 32 points in his final 27 league games, and most of those defeats can be pinned on Roberto's dreadful goalkeeping.
 Lucas Fabianksi returned from injury for Pellegrini's final game in charge.
 Sacking the manager was not necessary.

 Here are five things Moyes must do to improve West ham mê - and get the fans off his back:

 Moyes is widely regarded as a defensive coach, and certainly he is a manager who likes to play the percentages; a risk-averse style built on a sturdy foundation and maximising players' abilities with detailed instructions on a select few attributes.
 That is just what West say mê need following Pellegrini's laid-back managerial approach.